openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

 "I am finally home from openSUSE Conference v2.0 and now I have time to write an article about it.
 Conference started for me on tuesday with my arrival.
 I have only 240km ride to Nuremberg but with train you need nearly 4 hours.
 For the first evening I joined one of the planned social dinners.
 So I went with some others to a chinese restaurant nearby.
 I was not really happy about the situation to have two of them but Will saw not my announcement on the project mailinglist and planned a second one.
 But some of the KDE people from the other dinner joined us later.
 Personnally I like such things so I think we should plan such a thing next conference from the beginning on.
 Next day the conference started with Hennes kicking ass keynote and ended with my talk about free and open movies and of course I showed some of them.
 I write an second article about that and of course I load up my slides and give the URLs to the movies I showed there.
 Between that I attend only a few talks and sessions, one of them was the session about the foundation.
 Second day I had also not a lot of time to attend sessions, but that means not I did nothing, I had a lot of conversations with people I do work and thats more important for me.
 I load up some photos and did some tweets and thats what I tried to do, give the part of our community the not can attend the conference a view whats going on there.
 The day ended with the Lizard Lounge the social event of the openSUSE Conference." ====[[http://lizards.opensuse.org/2010/10/24/upstream-holiday/](http://lizards.opensuse.org/2010/10/24/upstream-holiday/) The openSUSE Conference went really well last week.
-There was an amazing range of material and the audience™s participation in every talk I attended showed that the openSUSE project has moved past the show-and-tell presentations of a company and its customers to a community using the event to share knowledge between its members and develop.
+There was an amazing range of material and the audienceâ€™s participation in every talk I attended showed that the openSUSE project has moved past the show-and-tell presentations of a company and its customers to a community using the event to share knowledge between its members and develop.
 As part of the openSUSE Boosters team, I was in it up to my neck.
-On Wednesday I started with a talk on image building for application authors which was well attended but I think I should tweak towards users™ needs as there weren™t many app authors present.
-I gave a talk about the upcoming KDE features that will be in openSUSE 11.4 on Thursday, because openSUSE 11.3 had KDE 4.4 but due to the 3 month difference in both projects™ release cycles, openSUSE 11.4 will have the KDE 4.6 releases of platform, workspaces and apps.
-That equals a lot of changes, so I summarized them for people who don™t read Planet KDE as avidly as I do.
+On Wednesday I started with a talk on image building for application authors which was well attended but I think I should tweak towards usersâ€™ needs as there werenâ€™t many app authors present.
+I gave a talk about the upcoming KDE features that will be in openSUSE 11.4 on Thursday, because openSUSE 11.3 had KDE 4.4 but due to the 3 month difference in both projectsâ€™ release cycles, openSUSE 11.4 will have the KDE 4.6 releases of platform, workspaces and apps.
+That equals a lot of changes, so I summarized them for people who donâ€™t read Planet KDE as avidly as I do.
 The Lizard Lounge event in the SUSE building on Thursday night gave everyone a chance to catch their breath drinking limited edition Old Toad SUSE beer.
-On Friday I gave a spontaneous BoF on KWin™s current and upcoming features.
+On Friday I gave a spontaneous BoF on KWinâ€™s current and upcoming features.
 Can you name the four ways to show your desktop in 4.5?
 I only had 3 until a member of the audience pointed out a 4th.
-And yesterday I supported Chani™s workshop on developing for Plasma using Javascript and QML, which piqued the audience™s interest by showing how KDE™s high-level services like the Plasma applets framework and the KConfig configuration storage library add value to the glamour of QML and QGraphicsView.
-To enable all of the audience to participate, I™d prepared another live image, this time an SDK based on KDE trunk, Qt 4.7 and latest Qt Designer 2.0.1 with all the headers and developer docu on board.
-This paid off, as unlike at Akademy, most people didn™t have developer builds ready to go on their laptops.
-Within minutes we had copies booting from everyone™s USB sticks and people were working through the included git repository of tutorials prepared by Chani, making flags change colour on click and saving applet state using only a schema file and a Qt Designer config UI."
+And yesterday I supported Chaniâ€™s workshop on developing for Plasma using Javascript and QML, which piqued the audienceâ€™s interest by showing how KDEâ€™s high-level services like the Plasma applets framework and the KConfig configuration storage library add value to the glamour of QML and QGraphicsView.
+To enable all of the audience to participate, Iâ€™d prepared another live image, this time an SDK based on KDE trunk, Qt 4.7 and latest Qt Designer 2.0.1 with all the headers and developer docu on board.
+This paid off, as unlike at Akademy, most people didnâ€™t have developer builds ready to go on their laptops.
+Within minutes we had copies booting from everyoneâ€™s USB sticks and people were working through the included git repository of tutorials prepared by Chani, making flags change colour on click and saving applet state using only a schema file and a Qt Designer config UI."